marco-salazar23/videochat-android/README.md

 You need to create a Firebase project and add the `google-services.json` file to the app directory.

 ## Running the project
 Once you have installed all the dependencies, you can run the project.

+Keep in mind that there's no support for background functionality.
+The app only works on foreground.

 ## Credits
 The signaling part of the app is based on the [Firebase + WebRTC Codelab](https://webrtc.org/getting-started/firebase-rtc-codelab), which is a great intro into WebRTC.